 The CEO is responsible for the management, control and security of court custody centres.

-10. Responsibilities as to persons in custody at court premises
+10. Security etc. of persons in custody at court premises

 The CEO is responsible for the security, control, safety, care and welfare of —

 (a) a person in custody who is in a court custody centre; and